-Domain name (generic Specify the domain to be allowed.
+Domain name (generic Specify the domain to be allowed. characters accepted: Click on Add.

 and?)

 The added domain will then appear in the list of whitelisted domains.
 To delete a domain or the whole list of domains, click on Delete.